THE HIDDEN HAND OF GOD

 class.
 The only reason I went through with it was

 caught.
 "No way on earth."
-That
+Hmm.

-the Titanic, the ship that even
+the Titanic, the ship

-God supposedly could not sink.
+God could not sink it.

 My guess is God can do whatever He wants.